cedricphdivry/academic-writing-markdown/README.md

 Git is a versioning tool.
 It allows you to **document every step of the writing processes, go back in time to a previous version of a document**, and much more.
 Git should be installed on your machine by default.
 You can check this by typing `git --version` in the Terminal.app on macOS.
 Otherwise, follow the [intallation instructions](https://git-scm.com/downloads/mac).

 Git is not necessary for the setup to work, and requires some getting used to.
 I've found that using Git to document every step of the work has made me more consistent and focused.
-There are plenty of resources online to learn Git from; even [a game](https://ohmygit.org/)!
+See below for a [minimal usage guide](#version-control-with-git).

 ## Usage guide